xDarkicex/lynx/README.md

 - **Error Handling**: Robust error recovery and detailed logging
 - **Configuration Management**: Flexible config system with smart defaults
 - **Comprehensive Metrics**: Detailed processing statistics and cost tracking

+## Plugin System

+Lynx features a modular plugin system that allows for easy extension of its core functionality.
+Plugins can enhance code parsing, add custom analysis steps, or integrate with external tools.

+### Built-in Plugins
+- **Language Bridge**: Provides advanced, language-specific parsing for semantic understanding and element extraction across supported languages.

+### Enabling Plugins
+Plugins are enabled by default.
+Use CLI flags or configuration to manage them:
+- `--enable-plugins`: Explicitly enable the plugin system
+- `--disable-plugins`: Disable all plugins
+- `--list-plugins`: List available plugins and exit

+### Custom Plugins
+Develop custom plugins by extending the base plugin class.
+Register them via the plugin registry for seamless integration.

 ## Quick Start